docksal/docksal/docs/content/stack/configuration-variables.md

 `Default: 0`

-Set to `1` to suppresses alerts about the outdated Docksal version.
+Set to `1` to suppress alerts about the outdated Docksal version.

 ### DOCKSAL_CONFIRM_YES (global or project)